ifigueroap/old2_ifigueroap.github.io/_pages/about.md

   * For more details see my [LinkedIn profile](http://cl.linkedin.com/in/ifigueroap)

 ## Research Interests
-  * Applied Machine Learning
+  * Applied Machine Learning and Data Science
-  * Scalable Business Analytics Platforms
+  * Usability and User Experience
   * Empirical Software Engineering
-  * Computing Education
+  * Computing & Engineering Education

 ## Contact Info
   * by email: ifigueroap[at]gmail.com